La Union Travel Guide

 Other Attractions: La Union Provincial Capitol, Baluarte Watch Tower, Centennial Tunnel, World War II Vintage Canon, Basilica of Our Lady of Charity, Our Lady of Namacpacan, Cathedral of St. William the Hermit, St. Christopher Parish, St. John the Baptist Parish, Sts.
 Peter; Paul Parish and St. Michael, the Archangel Parish, inter alia.
 Museo de Iloko, Museo de San Juan, Bolikewkew Rice, Bambana Natural Cove Formation, Terraces, Amburayan River, Tapuacan River, Thunderbird Resort, Poro Point Boardwalk, La Union Medical Center, Eagle of the North Park, Imelda Garden, Tomb of the Unknown Soldiers, Hanging Bridge and Bacsil Ridge, and Grapes Picking in Bauan.

 Where to Stay in La Union

 There are a lot of available hotels/resorts in La Union.
+If you are looking for affordable but preium La Union villas that are perfect for rest and relaxation, it is not difficult to find them either.
 You can check AirBnB or book online.
 We have provided four options below which you might want to check.
 Just click on the photo for booking and further details.

 We encourage that you check online ratings and reviews before booking in order to manage expectations.